mysociety/fms-endpoint/documentation/INSTALL.md

     db/fms-endpoint-initial.sql

 The SQL in that file is in mySQL dialect.
 You may need to translate it slightly if you're running with a different flavour of SQL.

 Edit the database configuration
 -------------------------------

+The instructions here assume you are going to edit configuration settings within `codeigniter/fms_endpoint/config/` which is the usual place for CodeIgniter application config.
+This is probably the simplest way to get FMS-endpoint up and running.

+> However, be aware that these files are within the git repository.
+> This means you *may* run into problems in future releases of the
+> FMS-endpoint code.
+We provide an alternative mechanism (because it fits the
+> way we deploy our own servers at mySociety) which is described here:
+> `documentation/ALTERNATIVE_CONFIG.md`

 Edit `codeigniter/fms_endpoint/config/database.php` and set the values necessary to access your database.

 You probably only need to set values for the following:

     $db['default']['hostname'] = "localhost:8889";
-    $db['default']['username'] = "root";
+    $db['default']['username'] = "dbuser";
-    $db['default']['password'] = "root";
+    $db['default']['password'] = "the-password";
     $db['default']['database'] = "fms-endpoint";
     $db['default']['dbdriver'] = "mysql";